Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Observations

 \subsubsection{Other Optical and Infrared Observations}

 Optical observations of GRB~250221A were also performed by the Rapid Eye Mount (REM) 60~cm robotic telescope \citep{39406}, 0.36~m telescope in the Al-Khatim Observatory \citep{39410}, 1.6~m Multi-channel Photometric Survey Telescope (Mephisto) \citep{39412}, the Nordic Optical Telescope (NOT) \cite{39413}, GRANDMA/TAROT \citep{39417}, the AZT-20 telescope at the Assy-Turgen Observatory \citep{39422}, the AZT-33IK telescope at the Mondy Observatory \citep{39424}, the 1-meter Sinistro telescope at the Las Cumbres Observatory Global Telescope (LCOGT) \citep{39425}, the 80~cm Tsinghua-Nanshan Optical Telescope (TNOT) \citep{39446}.
-GRB~250221A was also detected in the near IR, in the $H$ filter, by REM \citep{39406}.
+GRB~250221A was additionally detected in the near IR by REM \citep{39406}.

+These observations are reported here for completeness; however, they are not used in the analysis presented in this work, as they do not provide additional constraints on the properties discussed below.